Tests and Benchmarks¶

 OpenEquivariance is equipped with a comprehensive suite of tests and benchmarking utilities.
 You’ll need some additional dependencies to run these; we provide instructions below.

-To set up the editable install and run the entire testsuite, use:
+To set up an editable install and run our tests, use the following code:

 git clone https://github.com/PASSIONLab/OpenEquivariance